oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-oda-apex-ui/ai-oda-apex-ui.md

 * Completed previous labs of this workshop.
 * You have an Oracle APEX workspace already created.
+* Intermediate knowledge of Oracle APEX and PL/SQL

 ## Task 1: Download ODA Oracle Native Client SDK